jarun/nnn/README.md

   - No FPU usage (all integer maths, even for file size)
   - Minimizes screen refresh with fast line redraws
   - Tiny binary (typically around 100KB)
+  - 1-column mode for smaller terminals and form factors
 - Portable
   - Language-agnostic plugins
   - Static binary available (no need to install)